 And the great thing is anything can be done mindfully.
 Read on for some ideas.

 1. Get Creative

 I love colouring in.
 There has definitely been a craze for this in the last couple of years and I can see why.
 An activity that doesn’t need much thought beyond ‘what colour pen shall I use?’ is a great buffer for the many complex tasks we often try to complete in a day.
 To get a fuller experience I try to really notice the different shades as I put pen to paper, I use a variety of hand movements to create a variety of patterns, and I frequently sit back and contemplate my handiwork.

 However, there are many other ways to be creative.
-Why not paint a picture, take some photos, write a poem or play some music?
+Why not paint a picture, take some photos, write a poem or play or sing some music using a great mic for recording singing?
 I’m sure you can think of all sorts of creative pursuits.
 I’d love to hear about them.

 2. Rest Actively

 Sometimes simply getting away from the normal humdrum (or chaos!) of life and doing something different can be restful.

 I frequently enjoy a strenuous mountain trek, feeling the wind in my hair and blowing away the cobwebs.
 It takes me away from other life activities and while not physically restful it certainly restores my soul and refreshes my mind.
 Often the next day my body also begins to relax.

 You don’t have to walk up mountains to get this kind of rest however.
 Just find something physically active that you are able to do – it could be a slow stroll down the road or some arm stretches from your chair.
 As long as it’s different from other things in your life and you become totally absorbed in it you will reap the benefits.